mdbenito/paperwhy/content/post/mnih_recurrent_2014.md

 modeled as a sequential decision problem where actions are salient locations in the image and tentative labels.
 The state (full image) is partially observed through a fixed size subimage around each location.
 The policy takes the full history into account compressed into a hidden vector via an RNN.
-Policy gradient is used in REINFORCE.
+REINFORCE is used to compute the policy gradient.